SaifAlmaliki/Learning-Management-System/README.md

 # Learning-Management-System
-Description: A learning management system built with Next.js, TypeScript, and Tailwind CSS.
+Description: A learning management system built with Next.js, TypeScript, and Tailwind CSS